 As I practice acceptance skills through ACT, I can make room for the difficult feelings, thoughts and stories that present themselves in my life periodically.
 This doesn’t mean I enjoy having painful thoughts and feelings, it means I aim to drop the struggle with them more often than I have in the past.

 Acceptance is an often misunderstood word.
 Many people think acceptance means agreeing or complying with, giving into or even liking what is troubling them.
-Therefore, most people reject the idea of accepting that someone they love has died, something unfair has happened to them or that an injury has [...]
+Therefore, most people reject the idea of accepting that someone they love has died, something unfair has happened to them or [...]

 Last week, I had the opportunity to attend a two-day training with Dr. Steven C. Hayes in Las Vegas, Nevada.
 When asked if he created Acceptance and Commitment Therapy (ACT), he responded, “thousands of people have helped develop ACT, I just lit the match.”
 A very humble response for [...]